weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 #### Pros
 * Single wego CLI codebase and binary - we don't need to build a `wegoee` CLI
   * The enterprise functionality is still a separate binary
-* Defined plugin approach, which may increase adoption
+* Defined plugin approach, which may increase adoption as it's easy to extend
 * Potential to isolate changes and issues
-* We don't have to spin a new wego CLI every time an issue is uncovered
+* A critical issue in core doesn't require a new version of EE and vice versa

 #### Cons
 * Each DevOps engineer will need to install the plugins
-* Testing matrix can be difficult (core CLI * version) * (plugin + version)
+* Testing matrix can be difficult (core CLI * version) * (plugin * version)
   * Weave GitOps core is only responsible for the plugin mechanism itself, and testing of the actual plugins would remain in the enterprise version
 * Depending on the approach, it may not be possible to extend existing commands (kubectl calls this out specifically)

 ### Hybrid approach
 If we can relax stretch requirements 1 and 2 - we could add the commands for clusters, templates, and command flags but clearly indicate that they are enterprise-only features.
 Many products have help strings with something similar to **(--enterprise only)**.
 The core CLI would be responsible for finding and calling the EE plugin.

 The EE plugin could provide all flags and commands so that they are only in the plugin.
-Having the plugin provide any sub-commands and flags loosens the coupling as the core would only have a command `template`, and the help would print **(available in Weave GitOps EE)**
+Having the plugin provide any sub-commands and flags loosens the coupling as the core would only have a noun e.g., `template`, and the help would print **(available in Weave GitOps EE)**

 #### Pros
 * Single core CLI codebase
 * Built-in advertising that some options are available if you upgrade
 * Minimal changes to core CLI code base as the majority of the changes live in the EE plugin
-* CLI upgrade only requires the new EE plugin
+* CLI upgrade only requires a new EE plugin

 #### Cons
 * Could upset users seeing commands they can't access
 * Additional coordination/coupling between core and EE

 ### Tolkien approach
 If we can relax stretch requirements 1 and 2 - we could add the commands for clusters, templates, and command flags but clearly indicate that they are enterprise-only features.
 Many products have help strings with something similar to **(--enterprise only)**.
 The commands will look for either an entitlement/license and/or the presence of backend APIs to know if the user has permissions to execute this command.